GenomicMedLab/cool-seq-tool/docs/source/usage.rst

    >>> from cool_seq_tool.app import CoolSeqTool
    >>> cst = CoolSeqTool()

-.. _configuration:
+Descriptions and examples of functions can be found in the :ref:`API Reference <api_reference>` section.

 REST server
 -----------

-Possibly staged for deletion?
+TODO Possibly staged for deletion?

+.. _configuration:

 Environment configuration
 -------------------------